aleksandrbazhin/Stack-Animation-Godot-demo/description.md

 #### Godot engine

-The runtie for a Godot engine with an example animation is provided.
+The runtime for a Godot engine with an example animation is provided.

 ### StackAn generator - Qt5 program